-Canada’s dividend tax credit can be a significant money saver for many people, so it’s important to keep your clients informed about their eligibility for it.
+Canada’s Dividend Tax Credit (DTC) is a significant money saver for many people, so it’s important to inform your clients about their eligibility for this credit.
 Here’s a refresher on the dividend tax credit, who’s eligible to receive it, and how it can benefit them.

 Shareholders in Canadian corporations are eligible to take the DTC.
-The credit is applied against taxes that would otherwise be owed on dividends paid to them by Canadian companies.
-The dividend tax credit doesn’t apply to dividends paid by foreign corporations.
-The primary purpose behind dividend tax credits is to avoid double taxation since dividends are paid to shareholders with the profits that a company has already paid taxes on.
-Basically, the dividend tax credit gives your client “credit” for the taxes the company already paid.
+The credit is applied against taxes that would otherwise be owed on dividends paid by Canadian companies to the client.
+(The tax credit doesn’t apply to dividends paid by foreign corporations.)
+The purpose of the DTC is to avoid double taxation, since dividends are paid to shareholders from profits that a company paid taxes on.
+Basically, the dividend tax credit gives your client “”credit”” for the taxes the company already paid.

-Dividends are considered part of taxable income, and but thanks to the DTC, eligible dividends aren’t usually taxed at a person’s regular income tax rate, thanks to the dividend tax credit.
-To calculate the federal dividend tax credit, investors first have to “gross up” the total dividends they receive by a percentage specified by the Canada Revenue Agency (CRA).
-The required gross up percentage changes yearly, so be sure to check the current rate.
+Dvidends are part of taxable income, and but thanks to the DTC, eligible dividends aren’t usually taxed at a person’s regular income tax rate.
+Tax rates on ineligible dividends are higher.
+To calculate the federal DTC, investors first have to “”gross up”” the total eligible dividends they receive, multiplying them by a percentage specified by the CRA.
+The required gross up percentage may change yearly, so be sure to check the current rate.
 The DTC is then calculated by taking a different percentage or fraction of the grossed up amount.